 In the United States, master’s level audiology training programs have been phased out to be replaced by the four-year clinical doctorate, the Doctor of Audiology degree (AuD), earned after a bachelor’s degree.
 Salus University Osborne College of Audiology helped steer this course of action for practicing audiologists in the United States to transition from a master’s degree to an AuD degree by offering an online AuD-bridge program from the years 2000 to 2010.
-Our current goal is to extend a similar program to international audiologists so that they can maintain high standards of practice by staying in touch with the current state of the science of audiology.
+Our current goal is to extend a similar program to domestic and international audiologists so that they can maintain high standards of practice by staying in touch with the current state of the science of audiology.

 The intended program start date of the AuD Online Bridge degree program is August (fall term) of each year.
 Applications are accepted on a rolling basis.
 The Admissions Committee review and selection begins after applicants have sent all the necessary documents to the Office of Admissions (firstname.lastname@example.org).
 To receive priority consideration, applicants are encouraged to apply early and complete the application requirements as soon as possible.
-Please note: Each new cohort will begin once a year every August, because of this, the entire application process may occur over a six month period.
+Please note: Each new cohort will begin every August.
+Hence, the entire application process may occur over a six month period.

 Please note: The admission requirements of a foreign credential evaluation, such as WES (as necessary), TOEFL/IELTS (as necessary), and recommendation letters must be met as soon as possible after submitting the online application.

 What is the goal of AuD Online Bridge degree program?

 While a master’s degree prepares audiologists to learn the skills and techniques necessary to provide clinical services for the hearing impaired, the Salus AuD program prepares the audiologists to integrate evidence-based practice and advances in research into clinical practice.
-The objective of this international AuD-Bridge degree program is to develop and deliver post-master’s level education to those seeking a clinical doctorate.
+The objective of this AuD-Bridge degree program is to develop and deliver post-master’s level education to those seeking a clinical doctorate.
 Towards that end, we developed a comprehensive didactic curriculum and hands-on practicum courses that permit mid-career audiologists to become better clinicians and consumers of research literature so that they may implement evidence-based techniques in their practice setting.

 Who should enroll in the AuD Online Bridge degree program?